 Foods such as salmon, tuna, krill, flax seeds, walnuts, and edamame give us these essential acids.
 A popular supplement to get more of these acids is fish oil or krill oil.
 The recommended dosage is 1000 mg of both EPA and DHA daily.
 Know that the unpleasant side effect of ‘fish burps’ is common, so look for one that minimizes this effect.

 Good sources are meats and fish, so strict vegetarians need to watch their intake.
 But soybean and canola oils also provide this enzyme.
-Supplements come in two forms, ubiquinol and ubiquinone.
+Supplements come in two forms, ubiquinol, and ubiquinone.
 Ubiquinol is the form most beneficial for us as we age.
 The average recommended dosage is 100 mg daily, best absorbed with meals, and look for oil-based soft gel caps.

-Here’s to not only eating right but also getting all the vitamins you need for your health!
+While food is the best nutritional source available to us, it can be hard to get an adequate amount of the vitamins and minerals needed to thrive.
+So, here’s to not only eating right but also getting all the vitamins you need for your health!